Nobody Knows You When You're Down and Out

-"Nobody Knows You When You're Down and Out" is a blues standard written by pianist Jimmie Cox in 1923 and originally performed in a Vaudeville-blues style.
-The lyrics in the popular 1929 recording by Bessie Smith are told from the point of view of somebody who was once wealthy during the Prohibition era and reflect on the fleeting nature of material wealth and the friendships that come and go with it.
-Since her 1929 recording, the song has been interpreted by numerous musicians in a variety of styles.
+"Nobody Knows You When You're Down and Out" is a blues standard written by pianist Jimmie Cox in 1923 and originally performed in a Vaudeville-blues style in the aftermath of the 1920–1921 U.S. economic depression.
+A later 1929 recording by Bessie Smith became popular during the early years of the Great Depression due to the lyrics highlighting the fleeting nature of material wealth and the friendships that come and go with it.
+Since Smith's 1929 recording, the song has been interpreted by numerous musicians in a variety of styles.

 Lyrics and composition

-When the song was composed in 1923, the "Roaring Twenties" were coming into full swing.
-Cox's publisher Clarence Williams Music filed a copyright registration on December 17, 1923 listing the title as "Nobody knows you when you are down and out" (no contraction).
-After the post-World War I recession, a new era of prosperity was experienced in the U.S. and elsewhere.
-However, in the face of all the optimism, the known lyrics form a cautionary tale about the fickle nature of fortune and its attendant relationships:
+In 1923, Jimmie Cox composed the song following the 1920–1921 economic depression.
+The depression occurred amid a post–World War I recession that affected much of the world's leading economies.
+During this period, the U.S. economy experienced a severe downturn, and unemployment skyrocketed.
+It was the largest one-year economic decline in nearly a century and a half—far worse than any year during the Great Depression.
+Reflecting this unexpected economic downturn, the song's lyrics form a cautionary tale about the fickle nature of fortune and its attendant relationships:

 The song is a moderate-tempo blues with ragtime-influences, which follows an eight-bar progression :